-Inspiring everything from undying adulation to knee-jerk backlash, it's the wide array of responses The Suburbs has elicited that offers the greatest testament to how vital it remains.
+Inspiring everything from undying adulation to knee-jerk backlash, it's the wide array of responses that Arcade Fire's The Suburbs has elicited that offers the greatest testament to how vital it remains.

 More than the Grammy for best album, the critical accolades, and the commercial success, it's the wide array of responses The Suburbs has elicited that offers the greatest testament to how vital it remains a year after its initial release, inspiring everything from undying adulation to grudging respect to thoughtful contemplation to knee-jerk backlash.
 Some might think of it as a grand narrative concept album, while others hear a call-to-arms against the complacency of middle-class life.
 And even those who might be more skeptical of Arcade Fire and its work would have to admit that The Suburbs is an ambitious, if sometimes incoherent, endeavor by an outfit that always puts in an honest effort.

 Indeed, The Suburbs sounds as vibrant and compelling today as it did when it first came out, the songs still energetic and its themes remaining open to debate and interpretation.
 So The Suburbs might raise more questions than pat answers, but that might be why this album is one that's worth going back to over and over again: Is The Suburbs a condemnation of middle America or a sympathetic account of it that's tinged with mixed feelings and nostalgia?
 Is the world created in The Suburbs a sustained critique of our own or some kind of allegorical cautionary tale or simply a figment of the band's overactive imagination?
 And above all, what exactly is Arcade Fire fighting against and fighting for?
 If you take Win Butler at his word when he explains that the album "is neither a love letter to, nor an indictment of, the suburbs -- it's a letter from the suburbs," then it's up to each listener to decide what the uptake is, depending on where you're coming from on where you come from.